jacobstanley/rapier/README.md

 There's probably a better way to do this but this way is quite convenient.

-You can also copy your secrets over the top of the templates provided immediately prior to building and running the container.
+_An alternative to this is that you can also copy your secrets over the top of the templates provided immediately prior to building and running the container._

 # Install Docker